Aliases for YWHAE Gene

 GeneCards Summary for YWHAE Gene

 YWHAE (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Epsilon) is a Protein Coding gene.
 Diseases associated with YWHAE include Endometrial Stromal Sarcoma and Kidney Clear Cell Sarcoma.
-Among its related pathways are Activation of cAMP-Dependent PKA and TNF Signaling (sino).
+Among its related pathways are DNA Damage and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
 An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot Summary for YWHAE Gene